necromancer420/godaddy-ddns/README.md

 ## Usage
 Be sure to get your API Key from Godaddy before using the script.

-You must change the 'mydomain' & 'gdapikeAy' fields in the dyndnsgd script
+You must change the 'mydomain' & 'gdapikey' fields in the dyndnsgd script

 The Script Can be run manually, but would be best used as a cron job.